EmmaYounan/Web-Animation/README.md

 ## 👩🏽‍💻 The recreation
-- from still to movement and interactivity
+- From still to movement and interactivity

 ### 🎯 Concept - Desgin decisions